 Why should I treat my teeth grinding?

 Teeth grinding is a condition that should not be ignored.
-It can lead to serious damage to your teeth as well as TMJ disorders.
+It can lead to severe damage to your teeth as well as TMJ disorders.
 Tooth damage typically requires expensive dental treatments such as dental bridges, dental crowns, dental implants, and sometimes even dentures.
-TMJ disorders can be very painful and may interfere with your quality of life.
-They can cause problems with eating, and speaking as well as headaches and serious pain.
+This is because we may need to remove severely damaged teeth.

 Contact Our Rogers, AR Dental Office